OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/adep.md

 ## Add dependency

-Linglong applications may lack package dependencies, which can currently be addressed by adding the corresponding package dependencies in the `linglong.yaml` file.
+linyaps applications may lack package dependencies, which can currently be addressed by adding the corresponding package dependencies in the `linglong.yaml` file.

 The `ll-pica adep` command is used to add package dependencies to the `linglong.yaml` file.